Great Compact Discs: Sun Ra

 Sun Ra and His Astro Infinity Arkestra, Sound Sun Pleasure!!

-Recorded 1958, 1959, or 1960; originally released 1970, reissued 1991 (Discogs) with seven bonus tracks, collectively originally released as side A of the album Deep Purple; see the discography of hybrid and partial Sun Ra albums at the World's Wide Web; see also Jazz in Silhouette for a reissue of the stereo version of this album
+Recorded 1958, 1959, or 1960; released 1970, reissued 1991 (Discogs) with seven bonus tracks, collectively originally released as side A of the album Deep Purple; see the discography of hybrid and partial albums; see also Jazz in Silhouette for a newer reissue of this album

 ~